-Top 15 Popular Hungarian foods
+Top 20 Popular Hungarian Food & Drinks

 A Brief Hungarian Culinary History

-In Europe, neighboring countries and minority groups have profound influences on the development of national cuisines.
-Expect the same with Hungarian cuisine – you’ll find many foods that you can trace back to neighboring countries or have been influenced by them.
+In Europe, neighboring countries and minority groups typically have a profound influence on the development of national cuisines.
+Expect the same with Hungarian cuisine – you’ll find many dishes that have their roots in neighboring countries or have been influenced by them.

 In the last couple of centuries, food preparation methods were borrowed from Ottoman and Austrian cuisine, and vice versa, in particular for some cakes and sweets that show a strong German-Austrian influence.

 Without further ado, let’s round up some of the most popular Hungarian foods.

 Goulash, Hungary’s national dish, was first prepared by shepherds who slow cooked cubed meat with onions and other flavorings over an open fire until all the liquid was absorbed.

 The meat was then dried in the sun so the shepherds could pack it into bags made of a sheep’s stomach.
 This was their packed lunch, prepared before setting out with their flocks.
 When it was time to eat, they added water to a portion of the meat to reconstitute it into a soup or stew.